AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 A use case has been added on how to use the Deduplication activity's Merge functionality.
 [Read more](../../workflow/using/deduplication-merge.md)

+The SMS connector protocol and settings page has been moved [here](../../delivery/using/sms-protocol.md).

 ## November 2020 {#nov-2020}

 Campaign data model overview has been improved and reorganized.
 [Read more](../../configuration/using/about-data-model.md).